The Hoddesdon Weekend

 What the Weekend is all about

-Held in March each year for over 50 years, the Hoddesdon Weekend has gradually developed into its current shape.
+Held in March each year for almost 60 years, the Hoddesdon Weekend has gradually developed into its current shape.

 The four key threads: Worship.
 Learn.
 Challenge.
 Grow.